Capital Lights: Biography

 Capital Lights was formed in Tulsa, Oklahoma in 2002 as a Christian screamo band called Aftereight.
 The group consisted of lead vocalist Jacob Dement, guitarist Brett Admire, bassist Bryson Phillips, and drummer Jay Caudle.
 The band chose their name due to the fact their band was only able to practice after 8:00 at night, when part of the band's shift at a local diner was over.
 Under this name, the band released a self-titled EP in 2003.

 In 2005, drummer Jay Caudle left the group and was replaced by Phillips' brother Michael on drums.

 On August 13, 2006, Aftereight released their first studio album Better Late Than Never under the independent label, Yeah Siam Records.
 Later in December, the group went on to play at Diversafest 2006.

 In late 2006, following the release of the album, vocalist Jacob Dement and guitarist Justin Lamproe both left the band, resulting in bassist Bryson Phillips taking Dement's place on vocals.
-Shortly after, guitarist Jonathan Williams joined the group.
+Shortly after, guitarist Nathan Nelson joined the group.

 On September 20, 2007, the band, as their new line-up, debuted their second EP entitled The Revival of the Fittest.
 The release showcased a directional bridging and genre change from screamo to pop rock.
 This eventually led to the noticing of Tooth & Nail Records and shortly signing with the label.